bryankocol/canvasSearch/README.md

 Search for drugs by brand name, generic name, or main ingredient.
 Canvas Drug Search will supply you with all medication delivery options that match your search.

-Search options owered by RxNorm API.
+Search options powered by RxNorm API.

 ##Features:
 1) AutoSuggest for Search Bar Completion
-2) Multi-Select Option Menu to choose dosage and medication delievery method
+2) Multi-Select Option Menu to choose dosage and medication delivery method
 3) Save medication name option
+4) All Searches powered by RxNorm API

 ## Getting Started: